iPad Air Review

 Like most popular platforms that get upgraded, there’s been a large amount of flack coming Apple’s way for iOS 7, with features like the parallax effect (no, there’s no way of saying that word without thinking it should be the name of a Marvel supervillain) being turned off by a number of users.

 Parallax is where tilting your iPad will see your wallpaper move with the motion, giving a 3D effect on the screen.
-And while this was annoyingly unpredictable on the iPhone 5S, on the Air it’s much better and we wouldn’t advise you turn it off, unlike on other Apple devices.
+And while this was annoyingly unpredictable on the iPhone 5S, on the Air it’s much better and I wouldn’t advise you turn it off, unlike on other Apple devices.

 It doesn’t even have a huge effect on battery life, which is impressive in itself.